pgalbavy/geneos/README.md

 geneos show netprobe example1
 ```

-A more human readable output is available from the `command` command:
+Also. output is available from the `command` command to show what would be run when calling the `start` command:

 ```bash
 geneos command netprobe example1